Chinas Satellite Launch Suffers Abnormality - UrduPoint

 China's Satellite Launch Suffers Abnormality

-XICHANG, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) A pair of satellites launched from southwest China have experienced abnormalities, the launch center said on Thursday.
+XICHANG, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) A pair of satellites launched from southwest China have experienced abnormalities, the launch center said Friday.

 The satellites, known as DRO-A and DRO-B, were launched at 8:51 p.m.
 (Beijing Time) on Wednesday from Xichang Satellite Launch Center in Sichuan Province.